Residents

 After leaving the corporate world, she earned her Bachelor of Science in Nursing from Mercer University and worked as a Registered Nurse.
 Dr. Rowell decided to pursue her lifelong dream of becoming a physician and received her medical doctorate from Morehouse School of Medicine.
 During medical school, she earned her MBA from Georgia Tech and received a full fellowship to their inaugural MD/MBA program.
 Dr. Rowell's current interests in psychiatry are women's mental health and reproductive/perinatal psychiatry.

-Outside of medicine, Dr. Rowell enjoys spending time with her family, teaching her dog Blu new tricks, going to concerts, and listening to books on Audible.
+Outside of medicine, Dr. Rowell enjoys spending time with her son and their dog Blu, binge watching TV shows and YouTube, listening to books on Audible, traveling, and trying new restaurants.

 Contactarowell@msm.edu